oam-dev/rudr/docs/developer/writing_a_trait.md

 The last part of writing a trait is implementing the `TraitImplementation`.
 This is a straightforward process of describing how the trait deals with install, upgrade, and delete requests.

 > Why is it called `TraitImplementation` instead of just `Trait`?
 Because Rust uses `Trait` as a reserved word.
-Though the original versions of Hydra were not written in Rust, the Hydra trait system was inspired by Rust traits.
+Though the original versions of Open Application Model were not written in Rust, the Open Application Model trait system was inspired by Rust traits.

 In this part, we need to write an `impl TraitImplementation for VolumeMounter`: